Home > Scholarship Programs

 Craig and Galen Brown Foundation

-What is the Craig and Galen Brown Foundation Scholarship Program?
+About the Craig and Galen Brown Foundation Undergraduate and Graduate Scholarship Programs

 Beginning with the freshman class enrolled for fall 2020, the Brown Foundation will award additional graduate scholarships and offer unique summer internships combined with its four-year undergraduate Brown Foundation Scholarship which can include: